tttol/mos3/README.md

 > .build();
 > ```
 > When specifying `localhost` as the endpoint, you may need to enable path style access as shown above.

+# Contributing guidelines(TBD)
+Thank you for your interest in contributing to our project.
+Please visit [CONTRIBUTING.md](https://github.com/tttol/mos3/blob/main/CONTRIBUTING.md) for additional information on contributing to this project.

 # TBD
 - Accept requests from AWS SDK for Java (Priority: High)